NavanMapp/NavanMapp/README.md

-## Hi there! 👋 Welcome to My GitHub
+## Hi there! 👋 Welcome to Navan Maphalala's GitHub

 I'm a **passionate software engineer** with a flair for crafting innovative solutions.
 With expertise in various technologies, I love building impactful software that solves real-world problems.
 Let's code something amazing together!